Where to go: The tunnel at the entrance of Shenks Ferry Wildflower Preserve on Green Hill Road outside of Conestoga. Click here for directions.

 The Van Will Never Be the Same

-The van never ever EVER had a problem with the battery.
+The van never ever ever had a problem with the battery.
 Everyone was freaking out and screaming.
 Finally, after a minute or so, the engine turned over.
-But in the same moment as the van starting these headlights suddenly appeared behind us.
+But at the same moment, the van started, these headlights suddenly appeared behind us.

 I, for one, thought my mom’s van was going to be messed up from flying up that bumpy road.
 Everyone was screaming as we were being chased out.
 When we got to the main road, we saw the headlights stop and then just turned off.